emmygood/music-lyric-madness/TESTING.md

 ## Lighthouse Audit

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
-For mobile, the response times were a fair bit slower, so I made the image files smaller, from jpg to jpeg.
-I then tested it at again and got a much better score.
+For mobile, the response times were a fair bit slower, so I reduced the image sizes on [onvertio](https://convertio.co/), from jpg to jpeg.
+I then tested it again and got a much better score.

 | Page | Size | Screenshot | Notes |
 | --- | --- | --- | --- |